 If the auxiliary aids are not in place when needed, due to unforeseen circumstances, the college will make a good-faith effort to accommodate the student until the auxiliary aid is purchased and/or installed.
 In some instances, it may be necessary for the student to withdraw from the course and register for the class in a subsequent semester allowing the college ample time to provide the appropriate accommodations.

 Assistive technology is available through the Assistive Technology (AT) Lab.
 Accommodation request forms are processed through DSS.
 The college maintains various types of adaptive equipment for use by students while in class.
 This office will attempt to maintain the equipment in good working order.
 Limited equipment is available for checkout.
 Students are required to sign the equipment checkout form and are responsible for any damage incurred while in their possession.
 Equipment housed with DSS must be returned daily to the AT Lab.
 The equipment is for on-campus use.
 Exceptions would apply to off-campus clinical/internship or off-site course requirements.

 If equipment is not returned by the completion of the semester in which it was used, grades and transcripts may be withheld.
 The student may be held legally responsible for equipment reimbursement.

 The auxiliary aid may not be the one specifically requested by the student, but will be appropriate and reasonable.

-Students who desire to audio and/or video tape class lectures or college activities must first solicit approval from their professor, club/organization advisor, or event coordinator.
+Students who desire to audio and/or video tape class or college activities must first receive approval from their professor, club/organization advisor or event coordinator.
 If this is requested due to a disability, a case must be open with DSS and the process should be followed for requesting accommodations.

 636-922-8627 or 636-922-8581